amart42/FinalProject_Group1/README.md

 The player enters a room, **and is presented with enemies in their path**.
 They shoot their bow, swing their sword, and block attacks while dealing knockback with their shield.
 The player loots the dead bodies for arrows refils, bread to restore health, **potions to increase their maximum health**, and whetstones to increase their damage output.
 After defeating all the enemies, the player goes to the next room.

 ## Player Experience
-**When you start a run of Revolution, you spawn in the overworld overlooking the castle.
+**When you start a run of King Slayer, you spawn in the overworld overlooking the castle.
 Here you can explore the village, fight weak versions of enemies, and find some hidden items before entering the castle.
 Once you are ready, you enter the castle to begin your conquest.
 You traverse a random assortment of rooms, each with unique layouts, enemy placement, and item spawns.
 In a room, you will defeat all the enemies in your path before the door to the next room opens.
 Use your sword, shield, and bow to defeat the enemies in your way!
 After traveling through 14 floors (CHANGE?), you reach the 15th floor and are confronted by the king.
 Defeat him in a final decisive battle to claim the kingdom as your own!**

 ## Gameplay Guidelines
-**Revolution is a game targeted to teens, so there will be mild violence and/or gore.
+**King Slayer is a game targeted to teens, so there will be mild violence and/or gore.
 This will not be excessive, but it will be present.
-Furthermore, Revolution is to stick to a medieval theme.
+Furthermore, King Slayer is to stick to a medieval theme.
 There will be no futuristic elements, and anything included that is not accurate to historical medieval settings will be magical in nature.
 There are fantasy-esque characters and attacks, but nothing based in futuristic technology.**

 ## Game Objectives & Rewards
 Rewards of killing enemies/beating levels/rooms are arrows, bread, healing potions, and whetstones.
 Enemes will pose a challege to the player, forcing them to engage in combat.
 The difficulty will increase as the player goes deeper into the castle, eventually resulting in a boss battle with the King. **Some examples of difficulty increases are enemies getting more health or more damage as the player progresses through the castle.**